jdrouet/jdrouet.github.io/content/posts/202503191700-search-engine-part-2.md

 ```

 After this creation of a new shard, we can inject it in the transaction manifest, with the sharding key being the minimum of all the sharding keys, which can simply be accessed using the [`first_key_value` function of the `BTreeMap`](https://doc.rust-lang.org/std/collections/struct.BTreeMap.html#method.first_key_value).
 And at the next commit, it will be possible to search in it.

+## Conclusion

+In this second part of our series on building a search engine, we've laid out the core architecture for how documents are stored, indexed, and sharded.
+We've tackled several fundamental challenges:

+- Designing a flexible yet efficient document schema
+- Implementing specialized indexes for different data types
+- Creating a robust sharding mechanism
+- Building a transaction-safe storage system

+Our implementation prioritizes both performance and safety, with careful consideration for resource constraints across different platforms.
+The use of numeric indexes instead of strings, lazy loading of shards, and atomic transactions all contribute to making our search engine efficient and reliable.

+**Key Achievements:**
+- Type-safe document schema with support for multiple values
+- Memory-efficient index structures
+- Platform-independent storage abstraction
+- Transaction-safe operations
+- Dynamic sharding capability

+### What's Next?

+In the part 3: Search Implementation, we'll build upon these foundations to implement the actual search functionality.

+Stay tuned to learn how we'll turn these carefully designed data structures into a fully functional search engine that can handle complex queries across all our supported data types!